Antiviral drug: Treatment options for antiviral resistant pathogens

-The United States Food and Drug Administration approved DAAs on the basis of a surrogate endpoint called sustained virological response (SVR).
-SVR is achieved in a patient when hepatitis C virus RNA remains undetectable 12–24 weeks after treatment ends.
-Whether through DAAs or older interferon-based regimens, SVR is associated with improved health outcomes and significantly decreased mortality.
-For those who already have advanced liver disease (including hepatocellular carcinoma), however, the benefits of achieving SVR may be less pronounced, though still substantial.

-Despite its historical roots in hepatitis C research, the term "direct-acting antivirals" is becoming more broadly used to also include other anti-viral drugs with a direct viral target such as aciclovir (against herpes simplex virus), letermovir (against cytomegalovirus), or AZT (against human immunodeficiency virus).
-In this context it serves to distinguish these drugs from those with an indirect mechanism of action such as immune modulators like interferon alfa.
-This difference is of particular relevance for potential drug resistance mutation development.
+The new potential approach is the combination of DAA and HTA which create a genetic barrier against mutations.

 Public policy

 Use and distribution

 Guidelines regarding viral diagnoses and treatments change frequently and limit quality care.
 Even when physicians diagnose older patients with influenza, use of antiviral treatment can be low.
 Provider knowledge of antiviral therapies can improve patient care, especially in geriatric medicine.
 Furthermore, in local health departments (LHDs) with access to antivirals, guidelines may be unclear, causing delays in treatment.
 With time-sensitive therapies, delays could lead to lack of treatment.

 Overall, national guidelines, regarding infection control and management, standardize care and improve healthcare worker and patient safety.
 Guidelines, such as those provided by the Centers for Disease Control and Prevention (CDC) during the 2009 flu pandemic caused by the H1N1 virus, recommend, among other things, antiviral treatment regimens, clinical assessment algorithms for coordination of care, and antiviral chemoprophylaxis guidelines for exposed persons.
 Roles of pharmacists and pharmacies have also expanded to meet the needs of public during public health emergencies.